seung-lab/connected-components-3d/README.md

 =======================

 Implementation of connected components in three dimensions using a 26-connected neighborhood.
 Uses a 3D variant of the two pass algorithm by Rosenfeld and Pflatz augmented with Union-Find.
+This implementation is compatible with images containing many different labels, not just binary images.

 Modern connected components algorithms appear to  do better by 2x-5x depending on the data, but there is no superlinear improvement.
 I picked this algorithm mainly because it is easy to understand and implement.
 In order to make a reasonably fast implementation, I conservatively used a large array for the union-find data structure instead of a map.
 This makes the memory usage larger than it would otherwise be, but possibly still small enough for our purposes.